 This is a form of disability discrimination and is against the law.
 This can lead to humiliation or even a damaging loss of confidence.

 It is also against the law to treat someone differently or enforce additional conditions (eg. increased cleaning fees in hotel accommodation) to someone who has a Guide Dog.

-As the home of Guide Dogs in Western Australia, part of our mission is to advocate for our clients to ensure their rights are protected, by communicating with retailers, business owners, service providers and other members of the community that Guide Dogs can go anywhere.
+As the only Guide Dog program in Western Australia, our mission is to advocate for our clients to ensure their rights are protected.
+Our message to business owners and the wider community is that Guide Dogs can go anywhere.

-Community education is the key in this process, to ensure that every member of the community is aware of the rights, legislation and etiquette surrounding Guide Dog access, and to equip people with the knowledge of how and when to stand up and say something if they witness discrimination.
+Community education is the key in this process.
+Everyone should be aware of the rights, legislation and etiquette surrounding Guide Dog access.
+We aim to give people the knowledge of how and when to stand up and say something if they witness discrimination.